Spinal Cord Injury Lawyer Max Kennerly

 Severe spinal cord injuries typically cause permanent injuries, although the administration of methylprednisolone (Medrol) within eight hours after the initial injury or accident has been correlated with improved outcomes.
 Further, better treatments, such as rehabilitative therapy, neurostimulation and baclofen, can reduce symptoms and improve quality of life.
 Because spinal cord injuries are often permanent and affect an individual’s ability to work and to care for themselves, there are government benefits for brain injury victims, including Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits.
 Generally, though, these benefits are limited, and so most individuals who suffer a spinal cord injury in a car or truck accident, in a fall at a business, an accident in the workplace, or hospital, or as the result of other negligence receive most of their care through the compensation and recovery provided by a spinal cord injury lawsuit.

-The Spinal Cord Injury Attorneys and Back Injury Lawyers at The Beasley Firm
+The Spinal Cord Injury Attorneys and Back Injury Lawyers

 You can send me a private, confidential message using the form on the right.